papadreama/InsightLab/content/Schedule for Ten Week Contemplative Studies Course.md

 ## Schedule
-All of the materials for the [[A Course on Contemplative Studies|course]] are organized into ten themes/modules on the course website.
+All of the materials for the [[A Course on Contemplative Practices|course]] are organized into ten themes/modules on the course website.

 Below is an outline of the course.
 You'll find summaries of the core concepts and links to suggested media there.